What it is and How your Heart Works

 All of this can be prevented!
 Research shows developing healthy habits like the ones listed below will drastically reduce your chance of heart disease.
 You are also able to support heart health supplements.

 - Consume a healthy diet full of fruits, veggies, onions and garlic.
 (I myself follow the "Eat to Live" Plan)

 - Take good quality supplements

 - Eat more fiber

-- Cut out table salt 0if you have to use Sea Salt
+- Cut out table salt if you have to, try Himalayan or Sea Salt

 - Exercise Regularly especially walking or aerobics.
 If you aren't able to exercise, check out the Chi Machine it is known for providing a passive form of aerobic exercise and promotes overall circulation.

 - Make sure you get enough sleep (if you lose sleep - you can't make it up)

 The Journal of the American Medical Association did two studies and reported if you follow any one of the six modifiable healthy lifestyle changes it lowers your lifetime risk of heart disease.
 The six modifiable healthy lifestyle changes are: maintain a normal body weight, do not smoke, exercise regularly, drink moderate amounts of alcohol, eat plenty of cereals, and eat lots of fruit and veggies.